myfix16/AutoComplete/README.md

 # AutoComplete
+## Features
-Auto complete bracket in MS Word
+Auto complete brackets in MS Word.
+## Problems
+The program can only apply with english input.
+In other words, it doesn't support IME.